Atlantic Spanish mackerel: Distribution/habitat

-Spanish mackerel occur seasonally from the Yucatán peninsula, Mexico, as far north as Cape Cod, Massachusetts.
-They are a shallow water species, preferring sand bottom in depths of 10 to 40 ft, occasionally found as deep as 80 ft.
+Spanish mackerel occur seasonally from the Yucatán Peninsula, Mexico, as far north as Cape Cod, Massachusetts.
+They are a shallow-water species, preferring sand bottom at depths of 10 to 40 ft, occasionally found as deep as 80 ft.

 Migration patterns

-It appears that one Atlantic and one or more Gulf groups of Spanish mackerel occur in Florida waters.
-With rising water temperatures, the Atlantic group migrates along the Atlantic coast of the United States from Miami, Florida, beginning in late February through July reaching as far as southern Cape Cod, Massachusetts, then returning in fall.
-An Eastern Gulf group moves northward from the Florida Keys during late winter and spring, appearing off the central West Coast of Florida about April 1.
-Movement continues westward and terminates along the northern Texas coast.
-During fall, this group migrates back to its wintering grounds in the Keys.
+One Atlantic and one or more Gulf groups of Spanish mackerel apparently occur in Florida waters.
+With rising water temperatures, the Atlantic group migrates along the Atlantic Coast of the United States from Miami, Florida, beginning in late February through July, reaching as far as southern Cape Cod, Massachusetts, then returning in the fall.
+An eastern Gulf group moves northward from the Florida Keys during late winter and spring, appearing off the central West Coast of Florida about April 1.
+Movement continues westward and terminates along the northern Texas Gulf Coast.
+During fall, this group migrates back to its wintering grounds in the Florida Keys.